fengyuanchen/viewerjs/README.md

   - `{ key: String }`: customize the size of the button.
   - `{ key: Function }`: customize the click handler of the button.
   - `{ key: { show: Boolean | Number, size: String, click: Function }`: customize each property of the button.
-  - Available keys: "zoomIn", "zoomOut", "oneToOne", "reset", "prev", "play", "next", "rotateLeft", "rotateRight", "flipHorizontal" and "flipVertical".
+  - Available keys: "zoomIn", "zoomOut", "oneToOne", "reset", "prev", "play", "next", "rotateLeft", "rotateRight", "flipHorizontal", "flipVertical" and "download".
   - Available sizes: "small", "medium" (default) and "large".

 Specify the visibility and layout of the toolbar its buttons.